yangzhongke/Zack.CameraLib/README.md

 # Zack.WinFormCameraPlayer
 This is the .NET framework version of Zack.WinFormCoreCameraPlayer.

-All the code of this .NET framework version is the same as the .NET core version.
+All the code of this .NET framework version is the same as the .NET core version, so they won't be covered here.
 The only difference is the NuGet package name is Zack.WinFormCameraPlayer

 WinFormDemo1 is the sample project.